buttonsrtoys/registrar/example/README.md

-# example
+# Example

-A twist on the common Flutter counter project.
+A variation on the common Flutter counter project.

-## Description

-Increments a counter by pressing the floating action button (FAB).

 There are three services:
 - `ColorNotifier` changes its color every N seconds and then calls `notifyListeners`.